 Good quality writing: You know good quality writing when you see it.
 It isnʼt that hard to tell whether a piece of paper is good or bad.
 The following are factors we recommend taking into consideration when reviewing and marking the quality of English:

 - Voice that is appropriate: Voice is how the writing feels to someone when they read it.
 Is it formal or casual?
 Is it friendly and inviting or reserved and standoffish?
 Voice is the expression of the writerʼs personality through words and it must be appropriate for the task at hand.

 - Word Choice that is appropriate, specific and memorable: Good writing uses just the right words to say just the right things.

 - Sentence fluency that is smooth and expressive: Fluent sentences are easy to understand.

 - Conventions that are correct and communicative: Conventions are the ways we all agree to use punctuation, spelling, grammar, and other things that make writing consistent and easy to read.

 Who should mark your BMAT essay?

 We recommend that students not to mark their essays themselves.
-Instead, one of the following people can mark practice essay using our free BMAT essay marking guide to give essay feedback.
+Instead, one of the following people can mark practice essay using our BMAT essay marking guide (included in our free BMAT worksheet) to give essay feedback.